-Join Adam Crespi for an in-depth discussion in this video Using modular elements, part of Level Design Basics in Unity.
+Join Adam Crespi for an in-depth discussion in this video Using modular elements, part of Unity: Level Design.

 With our level design fairly together in the 2D map, it's time to think about the modules in 3D.
 What we need to do once we got our map roughly laid out is to get together a working prototype to see if the sizes, heights and placements actually work in 3D.
 It's an important step before we get to the detailed art.
 It's very easy to jump into the art side and start making things we're going to use.
 But we need to hold off and plan a little more first.
 That way, when we make the art, we're doing it in the right place.

 This map is designed in a modular fashion.
 We can see the repetitive elements in here.
 Three different small stores, and one long store.
 Plus the other parts.
 I'll jump over to Maya where I've created some rough prototypes and gotten texture sheet example on them.
 To start to assemble my modular pieces and see what else I need.
 Here in Maya, I've got a rough collection of parts I'm going to use.
 I'll go full screen by pressing Ctrl+spacebar so I can see a little bit more of what I've got.
 There's three store fronts without their stores as it yet.
 Each one is been mapped with a text or sheet and in this text or sheet I've added checkers and put in the names of that materials.